jnunyez/kindk8s-ueransim/README.md

 ## Quickstart

-Deploy a 5G gnb Antenna:
+Deploy a 5G gnb Antenna and a 5G UE on k8s:

    ```
    deploy-ueransim